RC4ML/Shuhai/sw/README.md

 ## 2. Setup Hugepages
-#### 1. Create a group for users of hugepages, and retrieve its GID (in this example, 1001) then add yourself to the group.
+#### a.
+Create a group for users of hugepages, and retrieve its GID (in this example, 1001) then add yourself to the group.
 ```
 $ sudo groupadd hugetlbfs